BenjaminMichaelis/AZ-305-certification-exam/index.md

   - Doesn't help building failures
     - Each Building has dedicated power, cooling, networking
   - Availability Zones
-    - Logical separations per subscription, not necessarily building 1 is availabiliity zone 1
+    - Logical separations per subscription, not necessarily building 1 is availability zone 1
-    - Creates resiliancy for a data center failure
+    - Creates resiliency for a data center failure
-  - Synchronous resiliancy for replication (less than 2ms)
+    - Synchronous resiliency for replication (less than 2ms)
   - Some services are Zone Redundant
-    - Then that server is automatically distrubuted among multiple availabilty zones
+    - Then that server is automatically distributed among multiple availability zones
   - Some services are Zonal
     - You choose which AZ your service lives in.
 So if you want redundancy, you need to make multiple services in different zones
   - If it's Regional
     - You don't know where in the region it is in
-- Make sure you have equal resiliancy in all parts of your architecture/solution (otherwise you still have a less resiliant point of failure)
+- Make sure you have equal resiliency in all parts of your architecture/solution (otherwise you still have a less resilient point of failure)
 - Multiple region solutions
   - Is asynchronous - not synchronous, (can happen up to 15 min after sync?)

+- Azure Site Recovery
+  - - Replicates a VM from one region to another

 - Load Balancing
   - L7 - App Gateway